AGM Battery State of Charge

 The Influence of a Variety of Factors on Battery Voltage

 Different charging or discharging currents affect the battery voltage under different charging or discharging situations.
-The greater the current, the greater the voltage in the charging situation is.
+The greater the current, the greater the voltage in the charging situation.
 The greater the current, the lower the voltage in a discharging condition.
-The battery voltage might be affected by different manufacturers and production materials.
+The lithium phosphate voltage might be affected by different manufacturers and production materials.
+Sometimes an Exide inverter is used.

 At various temperatures, the voltage of the battery varies; the lower the temperature and voltage.
 The voltage will be lowered after a period of use.